sslajpah/ros-docs/docs/kamera/logitech_C920.md

 ```bash
 rosrun camera_calibration cameracalibrator.py --size 11x15 --square 0.015 image:=/usb_cam/image_raw camera:=/usb_cam
 ```
-Move the calibration checkerboard on the plane you want to calibrate until Calibrate button is active.
-After calibration procedure is finished commit calibration with the button Commit.
+Move the calibration checkerboard on the plane you want to calibrate until "Calibrate" button is active.
+After calibration procedure is finished commit calibration with the buttons "Save" and  "Commit".